mediaecosystems/public-infrastructure/src/pages/podcasts/20-lola-hunt-eliza-sorenson.md

   - Science
 ---

-Lola Hunt and Eliza Sorenson join the podcast to tell us about their crucial work to build an internet safe for sex workers.
+Lola Hunt and Eliza Sorensen join the podcast to tell us about their crucial work to build an internet safe for sex workers.
 Through their company [Assembly Four](https://assemblyfour.com), Lola and Eliza maintain [Switter](https://switter.at/about), a Mastodon fork serving sex workers who were deplatformed from other sites, and [Tryst](https://tryst.link), an advertising platform for sex work.
 In this special long-form episode, we talk about the fallout from America’s FOSTA/SESTA legislation, the global fight for sex worker protection, and what norms need to shift to have honest, open conversations about sex, consent, and abuse.

 <h2>Transcript</h2>

 *Ethan Zuckerman:*

 Hey everybody, this is Ethan Zuckerman, welcome back to re-imagining the internet.
-We're having a conversation today with, Eliza, with two women that I've been really excited to meet, Lola Hunt and Eliza Sorenson.
+We're having a conversation today with, Eliza, with two women that I've been really excited to meet, Lola Hunt and Eliza Sorensen.
 They're both in Melbourne, Australia and they are co founders of Assembly Four.
 Which I think is just one of the most remarkable projects out there, Imagining different Internets.
 Welcome you two and I'm so happy to have you here.

 *Lola Hunt:*

 Thank you so much for having us.

-*Eliza Sorenson:*
+*Eliza Sorensen:*

 It's great to be here. [crosstalk 00:00:29].